 Center for Nanoscale Science & Technology , Center for Nanoscale Science and Technology

 Nanofluidic technology enables the manipulation and measurement of materials and phenomena in fluids at the nanoscale.
-Our project leads the development of innovative nanofluidic devices, methods, and measurement science at NIST, with diverse applications ranging from the on-chip characterization of nanoparticles to fundamental studies in soft matter science.
-Our research in nanofluidics dovetails with quantitative approaches to single molecule analysis and is closely supported by numerical simulations.
-Our project is collaborative and interdisciplinary, and we seek motivated applicants with diverse backgrounds in the physical sciences and engineering.
+We lead the development of innovative nanofluidic devices, methods, and measurement science at NIST, with applications ranging from the dimensional and optical characterization of nanoparticles to non-equilibrium analysis of biomolecular free-energy .
+Our research in nanofluidics dovetails with quantitative approaches to localization microscopy and particle tracking, and is often supported by numerical simulation.
+Our project is collaborative and interdisciplinary, and we seek motivated applicants with strong backgrounds in the physical sciences and engineering.

 Nanofluidic; Nanofluidics; Microfluidic; Microfluidics; Nanofabrication; Nanoparticle; DNA; Microscopy; Biophysics;